prushton2/RaidBot/README.md

 # RaidBot

 This discord bot is designed to meet the needs of a Destiny 2 LFG Server.
 The bot is built to be able to be used by anyone else with heavy use of json files.
-Activity role is automatically applied and removed.
+<br>Activity role is automatically applied and removed.
 Users gain points for messages sent.
 5 points grants the active role, and a user can have 10 points maximum. one point is removed every 24 hours.
+<br>Users can acquire roles of certain weapons from the Bungie.net API  that can be found <a href="https://bungie-net.github.io/multi/index.html">here</a>.
+Users can enter their name and the game will save their name.

 commands.json
 ```javascript